There are three places that you can create an export from within Onna:

 The next screen lists all of the metadata available for export.

-The first column, 'Document metadata', lists all metadata fields commonly found on documents.
+The first column, 'File metadata', lists all metadata fields commonly found for files.

 The second column, 'Source metadata', lists metadata fields commonly found at the original source.
 It also lists Machine learning metadata which is added during our processing phase and includes classification and detected language.